your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 | Very hard         |   25 |
 | Nearly impossible |   30 |

 To make an ability check, roll a d20 and add the relevant ability modifier.
 As with other d20 rolls, apply bonuses and penalties, and compare the total to the DC.
-If the total equals or exceeds the DC, the ability check is a success—the creature overcomes the challenge at hand.
+If the total equals or exceeds the DC, the ability check is a success — the creature overcomes the challenge at hand.
 Otherwise, it's a failure, which means the character or monster makes no progress toward the objective or makes progress combined with a setback determined by the GM.

 ### Contests